 Are today's trendy designs created for conversions?

 Sometimes watching movies can be a challenge for me.
 The more visually stimulating the colors and scenery, the less I pay attention to the story.
-I’m particularly distracted by a mid-century wardrobe, people’s hairstyles and make-up, quirky personalities, foreign accents, and body language.
-It’s kind of embarrassing to admit, but sometimes I have to watch a movie 2-3 times to understand the plot.
-Visuals are just more effective than words, especially in our warp speed world, and are more easily remembered over spoken or written words.
+I’m particularly distracted by a mid-century wardrobe, people’s hairstyles and make-up, quirky personalities, foreign accents, and odd body language.
+Embarrassing to admit, but sometimes I have to watch a movie 2-3 times to understand the plot.
+Visuals are just more effective than words, especially in our warp speed world, and pretty pictures are more easily remembered over spoken or written words.
 Studies have shown that our brains are better at processing visual information than a block of text.
 Approximately 90 percent of the information our brains take in is non-verbal.
 Even the earliest written languages were made up of pictures.
 Our brain is uniquely designed to comprehend visuals.

 On average, people recall up to 80 percent of what they see, compared to 20 percent of what they read or hear.
 With that in mind, visuals that connect are key to effective branding.